snowleopardAlexa/instagram-clone/README.md

 <h3 align="center">Instagram Clone</h3>

   <p align="center">
-    This is a Instagram Clone that represents basic functionality -
+    This is a Instagram Clone that represents basic functionality - login in to the app with Gmail account, add a post with the option to upload a photo, comment on the post.
     <br />
     <a href="https://github.com/snowleopardAlexa/medium-clone"><strong>Explore the docs »</strong></a>
     <br />